kukuruza/TF-Visualize-CNN/README.md

 Compute receptive field for each pixel of a selected layer in a CNN.
 We will compute receptive fields fully automatically for any network architecture.
-The examples are a cut version of the examples in the previous section.
+The examples below are a cut version of the examples in the previous section.

 ### Example: cifar10